claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - Search and catalog using, Athena, EMR and Redshift
 - **AWS Glue Studio**, feature that allows you to visually build ETL jobs and pipelines
 - **AWS Glue ETL jobs are charged based on the number of data processing units (DPUs)**
-- **AWS Glue  Data Catalog:** is a fully manage Apache Hive Metastore-compatible catalog service that makesit easy for customer to store, anntoate and share metadata about their data
+- **AWS Glue Data Catalog:** is a fully manage Apache Hive Metastore-compatible catalog service that makes it easy for customer to store, anntoate and share metadata about their data

 # Develop
 ## ElasticBeanStalk